samme90s/samme90s/cryptology.md

 Digital signatures verify message authenticity and integrity.
 Attached to a message, the signature is computationally secure and unalterable.
 A signature is generated using a private key, then it is verified (**not** decrypted), using the corresponding public key.
 The _RSA_ signature scheme is an example, ensuring the integrity of the original message.

+## Program Security

+Programs, while regularly patched for discovered vulnerabilities, may introduce new attack vectors.
+Security tests, comparing behavior to requirements, help identify and address risks, including unexpected behaviors like easter eggs that could pose security threats.

+Testing typically reveals faults by insiders (developers) and failures by outsiders (users).

+Complex programs are more prone to faults, making simplicity essential for security.
+Regular program updates are vital to address evolving technologies and prevent security issues arising from outdated technology.

+Flaws can be unintentional or intentional, categorized as either malicious or non-malicious.

+### Buffer Overflow

+Buffer overflows can enable attackers to write to memory beyond the allocated space, allowing code execution or system crashes by flooding with excessive data.

+### Incomplete Mediation

+Incomplete mediation occurs when a program fails to verify user permissions, potentially granting unauthorized access to data or actions.
+This vulnerability can expose sensitive information.

+### Time of Check to Time of Use

+In computing, this vulnerability involves changes to a resource between the time access is checked and the time it is used.
+Analogous to a buyer seeing a genuine Rolex but receiving a forged one after purchase.